Age UK express concerns over elderly care

 As a charity that works to help and support older people, Age UK are extremely concerned about the consequences of cuts to social care being implemented by the government.

-Age UK are advocates of helping older people live in their own homes for as long as possible, which is why they have selected a number of the best stair lifts for the elderly and bathroom aids including accessible walk in baths to make such decisions as easy as possible and to keep older people as independent as they can be in their own homes.
+Age UK are advocates of helping older people live in their own homes for as long as possible, which is why they have selected a number of the best stair lifts for the elderly and bathroom aids including accessible walk in showers and baths to make such decisions as easy as possible and to keep older people as independent as they can be in their own homes.
 This being said, such services as meals on wheels being cut is seen by the charity as doing a huge disservice to the nation’s elderly, as their staff complement what is offered by such mobility aids to help provide a rounded lifestyle.

 Social care is reported to have been experiencing ongoing deterioration since 2005/6 when Labour was in power, according to the Guardian, and since this time the deterioration has picked up speed under the coalition government.
-There are concerns that should this continue the elderly will be the ones to suffer which, in an aging population, could have a detrimental effect on the future of the country.
+There are concerns that should this continue the elderly will be the ones to suffer which, in an ageing population, could have a detrimental effect on the future of the country.
 With an increasing number of older people now being refused care in their own homes, this is not only increasing the degree of loneliness and risk to health and independence but is also putting an increased pressure on their families, according to the article.